anonymous-1506/Mystery_Maze/README.md

       <li>For generating the maze, I used the a DFS based Algorithm.
       <li>The paths as of now lead to a Door(at roughly the top of the maze),a Treasure Chest (roughly the center or middle portion) and a lot of dead ends.
       <li>There are spike obstacles that are generated randomly(number of them : 1 to 4 randomly , can make it level dependent later).
-      <li>The maze generated as of now is uniques for every gameplay.
+      <li>The maze generated as of now is unique for every gameplay.
     </ul>
     <img src = "https://github.com/anonymous-1506/Mystery_Maze/assets/148906347/5863330a-3ee4-40f6-93fc-b0661598eb40" height = "720" width = "960">
   </li>